-If an 18-wheeler or another commercial truck hits your vehicle, you may face challenges as you try to recover compensation for your damages.
+If an 18-wheeler or another commercial truck hit your vehicle, you may face challenges as you try to recover compensation for your damages.
 You do not have to face the trucking company and its insurer alone.
-A truck accident lawyer in Powell, OH, can help.
+A truck accident lawyer serving Powell, OH, can help.

 To build a solid case for you, we will conduct a thorough investigation of your truck accident.
 Ohio uses a fault-based auto insurance system.
 This means that the party liable for causing an accident pays for damages.

-Our investigation will identify the party at fault for your truck accident.
+Our investigation will identify the party at fault for your truck accident in Powell.
 Once we prove fault, you can hold them responsible for their behavior.

 We will examine the role the truck driver’s negligence played in causing the accident.
 According to the Federal Motor Carrier Safety Administration (FMCSA), certain unsafe truck driving behaviors increase the likelihood of crashes.
 These include improper turning or passing and speeding.